 Make sure you change your category title tag to reflect the category – for example: SEO Tips & Tricks For Businesses & Bloggers might be ours for our SEO category.

-You will also want to write a great meta description for your category as well — just like any other page or post, we have a great resource here to help you.
+You will also want to write a great meta description for your category as well — just like any other page or post!

 Is There A Recommended Amount of Categories?